hicodersofficial/xplora/README.md

 ## **Ignoring file & directories**

-Xplora supports two way for ignoring files & directories firstly by arguments and secondly by `.igonrepath` file.
+Xplora support two ways for ignoring files & directories firstly by arguments and secondly by `.igonrepath` file.

 ### 1 Method